-In accordance with HKFRS 16 "Leases" applicable to the Group, the Group recognised the rental payment commitments as right-of-use assets taking into account the aggregate discounted amount of the rental payments, which is estimated to be approximately HK\$7,091,000.
+In accordance with HKFRS 16 "Leases" applicable to the Group, the Group recognised the rental payment as right-of-use assets taking into account the aggregate discounted amount of the rental payments of HK\$3,602,000.
 Such acquisition of right-of-use assets under the new tenancy agreements will constitute a one-off connected transaction for the Company under Chapter 14A of the Listing Rules.

 As at the date of this annual report, Shell Holdings holds directly 75.0% of the issued share capital of the Company and is accordingly a controlling shareholder of the Company.
 MMSD is an indirect wholly-owned subsidiary of Shell Holdings.
-SMC Electric China is an indirect wholly-owned by the Company.
+SMC Electric China and SMC Electric HK are indirect wholly-owned by the Company.
 As such, the above companies are the associates of Shell Holdings and are thus the connected persons of the Company under Chapter 14A of the Main Board Listing Rules.

-The new tenancy agreements are required to be aggregated in the calculation of the applicable percentage ratios in accordance with Rule 14A.81 of the Listing Rules as they are of same nature and are all entered into with Shell Holdings or its subsidiaries.
-As all the applicable percentage ratios (other than profits ratio) with respect to the aggregate value of the right-of-use assets to be recognised under the new tenancy agreements is less than 25.0% and the total consideration is below HK\$10,000,000, pursuant to Chapter 14A of the Listing Rules, the Company is required to comply with the reporting, announcement and annual review requirements, but is exempt from the circular (including independent financial advice) and independent shareholders' approval requirements.
+The new tenancy agreements are required to be aggregated in the calculation of the applicable percentage ratios in accordance with Rule 14A.81 of the Listing Rules as they are of same nature and are all entered into with Shell Holdings or its subsidiary.
+As all the applicable percentage ratios (other than profits ratio) with respect to the aggregate value of the right-of-use assets to be recognised under the new tenancy agreements are less than 25% and the total consideration is below HK\$10,000,000, pursuant to Chapter 14A of the Listing Rules, the Company is required to comply with the reporting, announcement and annual review requirements, but is exempt from the circular (including independent financial advice) and independent shareholders' approval requirements.

-For further details, please refer to the announcements "Connected Transactions - Renewal of Tenancy Agreements" dated on 26 November 2020 and the "Supplemental Announcement Connected Transactions - Renewal of Tenancy Agreements" dated on 8 December 2020.
+For further details, please refer to the announcement "Connected Transactions - Tenancy Agreements" dated on 14 December 2023.

 The details of the related party transactions during the year are set out in note 29(a) to the consolidated financial statements.
-The related party transactions are also the connected transactions and have been complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.
+The related party transactions in notes 29(a)(i)-(iv) to the consolidated financial statements are also the connected transactions and the Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.
+The related party transactions in note 29(a)(v) and note 29(b) to the consolidated financial statements are not connected transactions.